-Abraham Kneeling Before Three Men
+Abraham Kneeling Before Three Angels

 Ippolito d'Este (1509-1572) was the second son of Alfonso I d'Este, duke of Ferrara, and Lucrezia Borgia.
 He was created cardinal by Pope Paul III in 1538 by and was appointed papal legate in France in 1561.
 A cultivated and wealthy man, Ippolito was a patron of the arts and of medalists, with six different medals of him known.

 The reverse scene and legend are taken from Genesis 18:2-4 (And when he had lifted up his eyes, there appeared to him three men standing near him: and as soon as he saw them he ran to meet them from the door of his tent, and adored down to the ground.
 And he said: Lord, if I have found favour in thy sight, pass not away from thy servant: But I will fetch a little water, and wash ye your feet, and rest ye under the tree.).
 The three are later revealed to be angels, and Abraham's aged wife Sarah is told that she will bear a son.

 ArtCoins Roma 7, 20-21 May 2013, lot 1642.